dangphuc2611/Internet/Chapter-1.md

 6. What's browser and how they works?

 - Browser is a place where user can access and display website's content

+- How browsers work?

+  - Sent request to server and then when receiving response from server, processing and rendering the website